Pullusb/GP_brush_fill/README.md

 Paint Grease pencil closed flat stroke with a 2D brush on a plane defined by same projecting option as usual grease pencil.
 Projection modes "*Surface*" and "*Stroke*" are not supported (act as if *Origin* is selected).

-This addon is to be considered as a workaround until better native blender solution exists for flat coloring.

 ### Usage

 The UI panel appears once a grease pencil object is selected, in the left toolbar.

 The brush fill modal operator is lauched with a button `brush fill`.
-You can bind a shortcut to it by right clicking on the brush fill button and sue `add shortcut` In the addon preferences you can enable an option to bind a default `ctrl+shit+F` shortcut
+You can bind a shortcut to it by right clicking on the brush fill button > add shortcut
+In the addon preferences you can enable an option to bind a default `ctrl+shit+F` shortcut

 `click` : Normal paint, add grease pencil stroke with current selected materials.